 Environment protection legislation

 The Protection of the Environment Operations Act 1997 regulates point source discharges into coastal, estuarine and marine environments.
+The Act requires certain commercial and industrial facilities to hold an environment protection licence administered by the NSW Environment Protection Authority (EPA) under the Protection of the Environment Operations (General) Regulation 2021.

 Fisheries management legislation